Miokasa/2024Fall_projects/README.md

 ### Team Members
 [Ananyaa Tanwar](mailto:atanwar2@illinois.edu)
 [Danni Wu](mailto:miokasa@illinois.edu)

 [Mengyao Wang](mailto:mengyao66666@illinois.edu)

 ### Datasets Used

 ## Hypotheses
-## (Ananyaa) Hypothesis 1: Crypto price volatility increases substantially in the days following the implementation of regulatory policies.
+## Hypothesis 1: Crypto price volatility increases substantially in the days following the implementation of regulatory policies.
 Cryptocurrencies are assets that can be influenced by various factors, including regulatory interventions.
 This hypothesis posits that regulatory actions introduce uncertainty into the market, resulting in heightened volatility in the days